dulingo

 Cost of Living in Spain: A Comprehensive Guide

 Spain is famous worldwide for its love of football, stunning beaches, delicious cuisine, and rich culture.
-If you are planning to shift to Spain, the main and most important factor you need to consider as a student before studying in Spain is the cost of living, which includes costs of food, accommodation and utilities, transportation and many more.
-The average cost of living in Spain is around EUR 1625 per person, which is 2.17 times higher than the world average.
+If you are planning to study in Spain, you should plan a budget to manage your cost of living in Spain effectively.
+The average cost of living in Spain is around EUR 703 per person without rent, which is 2.17 times higher than the world average.
+Spain holds 41st rank out of 197 countries by cost of living.

 cta

-According to the ranking system, Spain holds 41st rank out of 197 countries by cost of living.
-If you plan to move to Spain, this blog will provide details about the cost of living in Spain, in various parameters such as education costs, housing rent, grocery costs, monthly transportation costs, utilities costs, and many others.
-Here we have given a summary of living expenses for various category in a table:
+If you plan to move to Spain, this blog will provide details about the cost of living in Spain for single person, in various parameters such as education costs, housing rent, grocery costs, monthly transportation costs, utilities costs, and many others.
+In this blog, we’ll explore the cost of living in Spain, for various categories in detail.
+So, let’s dive into the discussion without further delay:

 CategoriesApprox Cost for one Person